The Big Business of Marijuana in the United States

 In New York it went even further: persecution of ethnic minorities, extremely long mandatory sentences, and mass incarceration of African Americans and Hispanics that soon tripled the population of the prison system.

 As it could not be otherwise, the legalization law in New York includes social equity programs as a form of economic reparation, or the review of sentences and expungement of criminal records for those convicted of actions that are no longer a crime.
-The new legislation also recognizes affected communities as primary ‘partners’ in enjoying the economic benefits of drug commercialization, with the objective of allocating 50% of commercial marijuana licenses to applicants for social equity.
+The new legislation also recognizes the affected communities as primary ‘partners’ in the enjoyment of the economic benefits of drug commercialization, with the objective of allocating 50% of commercial marijuana licenses to applicants for social equity.

 Monopoly